zvifadzomatsenazingoni/Poverty-project/README.md

 # Poverty-project
-The files shared provides a guide of how the data used to plot some of the Figures presented in the manuscript were generated.
-No weights were used in this analysis.
+The files shared provide a guide of all the analyses done for this project.
+Weights were used in this analysis for the national estimates.

 SOURCE DATA FILES